Heteroskedastic PCA: Algorithm, Optimality, and Applications: Further Applications in High-dimensional Statistics

 Suppose one observes

-where $X$ is the low-rank matrix of interest and the entries of noise $E$ are independent, zero-mean, but need not have a common variance.
-The goal is to recover the singular subspace of $X$ based on noisy observation $Y$.
-The problem arises naturally in a range of applications, such as magnetic resonance imaging (MRI) and relaxometry \citep{candes2013unbiased,shabalin2013reconstruction}.
-This model can also be viewed as a prototype of various problems in high-dimensional statistics and machine learning, including Poisson PCA \citep{salmon2014poisson}, bipartite stochastic block model \citep{florescu2016spectral}, and exponential family PCA \citep{liu2016pca}.
+where $X$ is the low-rank matrix of interest and the entries of noise $E$ are independent, zero-mean, but not necessarily homoskedastic.
+The goal is to recover the left singular subspace of $X$ based on noisy observation $Y$.
+The problem arises naturally in a range of applications, such as magnetic resonance imaging (MRI) and relaxometry \citep{candes2013unbiased}.
+This model can also be viewed as a prototype of various problems in high-dimensional statistics and machine learning, including Poisson PCA \citep{salmon2014poisson}, bipartite stochastic block model \citep{florescu2016spectral}, and exponential family PCA \citep{liu2018pca}.
 Let the sample and population Gram matrices be $N = YY^\top$ and $M = XX^\top$, respectively.
 Then,

-Thus, entries of $N$ are unbiased estimators only for the off-diagonal part of $M$.
-Under the heteroskedastic setting that $\Var(E_{ij})$ are unequal, there can be significant differences between $\mathbb{E}N, \mathbb{E}\Delta(N)$, and $M$ on the diagonal entries, which may lead to significant perturbations on the diagonal of $N-M$.
-Here, $\Delta(N)$ is the matrix $N$ with diagonal entries set to zero.
+Thus, only the off-diagonal entries of $N$ are unbiased estimators of the corresponding entries of $M$.
+When $\Var(E_{ij})$ are unequal, there can be significant differences between the spectrum of $\mathbb{E}N, \mathbb{E}\Delta(N)$, and $M$.
 Since left singular vectors of $Y$ and $X$ are respectively identical to those of $N$ and $M$, the regular SVD or diagonal-deletion SVD on $Y$ can result in inconsistent estimates of the left singular subspace of $X$.